hetpandya/youtube_tts_data_generator/README.md

     - *keep_audio_extension*:
       - Whether to keep the audio file extension in the metadata file
       - Default value is set to *False*
+    - *lang*:
+      - The key for the target language in which the subtitles have to be downloaded.
+      - Default value is set to *en*
+      - *Tip* - check list of available languages and their keys using: `generator.get_available_langs()`

 - Methods:
   - download():